Story & Script: Howard Hardiman

 Hardiman is a good writer and plots the story well - this is evident from both issues of Peckham Invalids and from his other work, The Lengths (there will be a review for that coming up later this week).
 What makes this issue outstanding (and far better than a lot of the mainstream superhero comics I've read lately) is the art.

 And here's where I have to start apologising for the quality of the images - they are photographs as I don't have a scanner at home.
 Hence the light and awkward angle of some of them.

 This picture really doesn't do the colours justice.
-In reality this is a really vivid page, with bright, bold, primary colours.
-The choice in layout and panel shapes are perfect in getting across the frenzy of the attack.
-With no words, the art does the storytelling, and does it well.
+In reality this is a really vivid page with bright, bold primary colours.
+The choice in layout and panel shapes is perfect in getting across the frenzy of the attack.
+With no words, the art does the storytelling - and does it well.